-What Would A Gwyneth Paltrow Taint Candle Smell Like?
+Did Gwyneth Paltrow Just Tease Her Newest Candle Scent?

 I would buy.
 Honestly, I bet you would too.
 The woman made a vagina-scented candle ("This Smells Like My Vagina") that sold out in mere hours.
 Who can resist?

 Unfortunately for the businesswoman, she's behind the curve on this one.
 A taint-scented candle already exists, via the Etsy shop CrassAndCrudeGifts.
-The description for the “Sandy Taint” soy candle reads: “Pop your sex on the beach cherry with the essence of guava and pineapple.
+The label for the “Sandy Taint” soy candle reads: “Pop your sex on the beach cherry with the essence of guava and pineapple.
 Watch out.
 That sand gets everywhere.
 EVERYWHERE.”
 Evocative!

 While it's not the scent I was imagining, I may still add it to my home candle collection.
 After all, unlike whatever GP is or is not cooking up, the "Sandy Taint" costs a mere $20.
 It's supposed to make a great gift, too, according to at least one review: “Awesome!
 In-laws will love it!”